BradCrumb/CakeDataGridder/README.md

 	echo $this->DataGrid->generate($users);

 This code will generate a DataGrid with 3 columns for all the users we pass.
 The DataGrid Helper uses the Set::extract format to query the array data.
-So instead of "User.id" you can also use "/Users/id".
+So instead of `User.id` you can also use `/User/id`.

 When you are using multiple DataGrids on one page you can reset the DataGrid settings: